JeanVegaD/web-software-engineer-test/README.md

 #### Description

-For this first problem, a function must be created, which receives as an argument an array of the following type: `[id, leftChild, rightChild]` and which returns parsed data as JSON.
+For this first problem, a function must be created.
+It should receive as an argument an array of the following type: [id, leftChild, rightChild] and return parsed data as `JSON`.

 **input:**